 Kimberly A. Bell, MD

-As of December 2018, Dr. Bell reported no external relationships.
+As of May 2020, Dr. Bell reported the following external relationships:

 Nikhil Hemady, MD

 Dr. Hemady is family physician who is board certified by the American Board of Family Medicine (ABFM).
 He is Program Director of the Family Medicine Residency at Pontiac General Hospital in Pontiac, Michigan.
 He also serves as Chief Medical Officer for Oakland Integrated Healthcare Network in Pontiac, Michigan.

 Dr. Hemady has been actively involved in academic medicine for more than 15 years in various capacities, including as Program Director and Director of Medical Education for Oakland Physicians Medical Center, Pontiac, Michigan.
 Additionally, he also chaired the program directors’ committee for the Michigan Academy of Family Physicians.

 Dr. Hemady is a member of the ABFM Exam-Writing Committee and co-authored its Hospital Medicine Self-Assessment Module.
 He is also a member of the American Board of Internal Medicine (ABIM) Hospital Medicine Exam-Writing Committee and is a representative of the ABFM to the ABIM.
 Additionally, Dr. Hemady is a Fellow of the American Academy of Family Physicians.